 - Local food procurement practices of retail food outlets within health services.

-This audit will also use information from the Victorian Health Experience Survey, a survey conducted continuously and reported quarterly to collect information from recent users of public health services on their patient experience, including specific questions about hospital inpatient food.
+This review will use information from the Victorian Health Experience Survey, a survey conducted continuously and reported quarterly to collect information from recent users of public health services on their patient experience, including specific questions about hospital inpatient food.

-Community members will also be able to share their expectations of food being served in public hospitals and public sector residential aged care services by completing a survey available on the Engage Victoria .
-The survey will be open from 15 October to 25 November 2019.
+Community members were able to share their expectations of food being served in public hospitals and public sector residential aged care services by completing a survey available on the Engage Victoria .
+The survey was opened from 15 October to 25 November 2019.

 Project reference group

 A project reference group is providing guidance to the project.
-The project reference group comprises key stakeholders, including but not limited to representation from metropolitan, rural and regional health services, central production kitchens public sector residential aged care services, dietitians, Health Purchasing Victoria and consumers (patients/aged care residents).
-Project reference meeting communiques will be available on this webpage.
+The project reference group comprises key stakeholders, including but not limited to representation from metropolitan, rural and regional health services, central production kitchens, public sector residential aged care services, dietitians, Health Purchasing Victoria and consumers (patients/aged care residents).

-The audit will commence in October 2019 and conclude by late January 2020, with subsequent policy announcements anticipated mid-2020.
+The review commenced in October 2019 and concluded in February 2020, with subsequent policy announcements anticipated mid-2020.

 Health services and aged care facilities have received information about this project.

-For information about the healthy and high-quality foods in Victorian public hospitals and aged care facilities project or to provide additional feedback, please email firstname.lastname@example.org.
+For information about the healthy and high-quality foods in Victorian public hospitals and aged care facilities project, please email firstname.lastname@example.org.